dr-leo/pandaSDMX/doc/usage.rst

     namedtuple of attributes, if any, that are attached at dataset level

-The :class:`pandasdmx.model.Series` has the following features:
+The :class:`pandasdmx.model.Series` class has the following features:

 key
     nnamedtuple mapping dimension names to dimension values